Alan McPherson

 Making the Most of Counselling & Psychotherapy Placements

-Michelle Oldale (former tutor MSc Person-Centred and Experiential Psychotherapy), and Michelle J. Cooke (Programme Leader MSc Person-Centred and Experiential Psychotherapy) have used their extensive experience in the field to address a gap in the counselling and psychotherapy training literature.
+Michelle Oldale (former facilitator MSc Person-Centred and Experiential Psychotherapy), and Michelle J. Cooke (Programme Leader MSc Person-Centred and Experiential Psychotherapy) have used their extensive experience in the field to address a gap in the counselling and psychotherapy training literature.
 ‘Making the Most of Placements in Counselling and Psychotherapy’ is a highly acclaimed one-stop shop providing counselling and psychotherapy trainees with everything they need to know to secure, survive and thrive in their practice placement.

 ‘Bravo’ to the writers of this excellent book, which puts together all the information on student placements in an easy to read, accessible format.
 Valuable not only for students on counselling and psychotherapy courses, but also for trainers, supervisors, and organisations, it offers a wealth of practical information.’
 Jo Sansby, counsellor, psychotherapist and supervisor, Central Manchester University Hospitals – Healthcare: Counselling and Psychotherapy Journal